ThomasCaud/restful-api-go/README.md

 Learnings Go concepts using the classical Book API: Dockerized and tested API, connected to database, with logs and authent management...

 - ✓ Manage CRUD
-- ✓ Dockerize API
+- ✓ Dockerize the API
-- ✓ Dockerize database
+- ✓ Dockerize a database
-- Use database (read var env from https://github.com/victorsteven/Dockerized-Golang-Postgres-Mysql-API/blob/master/api/server.go)
+- ✓ Use this database from API
 - Generate swagger
 - e2e testing
 - Keep HTTP calls logs